History of Chamonix

 It took two days for the emergency services to bring the fire under control, which claimed 39 lives.

 A legal inquiry was opened by the Public Prosecutor for Bonneville, Haute Savoie, following the fire.
 As a result of the inquiry, 14 individuals and companies, including the ATMB and SGTMB appeared before the Bonneville Magistrates’ Court on charges of manslaughter.
 The verdict and trial was finally concluded in July 2005, where it was found that serious misgivings had taken place and it was "a catastrophe that could have been avoided".
 You can find further information about the trial verdict in our news.

-After the fire, the tunnel had to be completely refurbished at a cost of €380 million before it could re-open on the 09 March 2002, nearly three years after it closed.
-Initially it was only light vehicles that were permitted to use the tunnel, with heavy goods traffic gradually being phased in over a 3 month period.
+After the fire, the tunnel had to be completely refurbished at a cost of €380 million before it could re-open on 9th March 2002, nearly three years after it closed.
+Initially it was only light vehicles that were permitted to use the tunnel, with heavy goods traffic gradually being phased in over a three month period.
 For 12 months after the re-opening, heavy goods vehicles were only allowed to travel through the tunnel one direction at a time, but today, the traffic flows freely in both directions 24 hours a day.